iPhoring/PathPlanning/README.md

 ---
 ### Behavior Planner:
-The main target is to adjusting the speed of car to relate our lane and keeping a safe following distance( ex.
-30 meters distance from the vehicle in front of us)
+The main target is to adjust the speed of the car to relate our lane and keeping a safe following distance( ex.
+30 meters distance from the vehicle in front of it)

 ![image3](./images/behaviorDesign.png)

 ### Development
-The intents is to find the location of the car in referene to our car.
+The intent is to find locations of other cars in reference to our car.
-a) Is the car ahead of us
+a) Is the car ahead of our car
-b) Is the a car left of us
+b) Is the a car left of our car
-c) Is the car right of us
+c) Is the car right of our car
-This will help us to decide is we need to reduce speed or it is safe to change the lane.
+This will help us to decide if it needs to reduce speed or change lane.
 ![image4](./images/prediction.png)

 --